Facing a Tough Appraisal: Should I Resign and How to Handle the Notice Period?

 Dvoberoi

-However, there are few queries in my mind:
+However, there are a few queries on my mind:

-1. standard notice period is 90 days.
-I don't have a new job but if I find one midway of notice period, can I request the employer to relieve me bit early?
+1. The standard notice period is 90 days.
+If I find a new job midway through the notice period, can I request the employer to release me earlier?

-2. Secondly, what should be the basis of resignation?
-I am not accepting their appraisal, shall I resign mentioning personal reasons in the family or better prospects.
-I am also confused if the next 3-4months I go to some company for interview, should I tell them upfront that I am in notice period and they will ask why you have resigned, do I have to disclose this dispute? as anyways any company asks new candidate to produce proof of resignation so I have to show the mail
+2. Secondly, what should be the basis of my resignation?
+Since I am not accepting their appraisal, should I resign citing personal reasons within the family or better prospects?
+I am also unsure about the next 3-4 months if I attend interviews at other companies.
+Should I disclose that I am in a notice period and explain why I resigned?
+Companies typically ask for proof of resignation, so I have to show the email.

 Dev